0belous/A2-Legacy-Launcher/README.md

   -sk, --skipdecompile  Reuse previously decompiled files -cc, --clearcache     Delete cached downloads
 ```
+#### Extra context:

+- `--clearcache` When providing a URL to the APK OBB or INI argument the script downloads and caches the file, to free up storage and delete cached downloads run the script with this argument.

+- `--skipdecompile` When iterating on a single version you may wish to skip the decopilation step to save time by using the previously decompiled files, this also allows for manual modification of game files.

+- `--rename` This renames the package to com.LegacyLauncher.A2 to allow for multiple versions to be installed at once, but it must be used in conjunction with `-c="-useinsecure"` on a version where this argument exists.

+- `--commandline` Various features can be unlocked through the use of commandline options, for example: `-c="-loadreplay=../../../A2/Content/Replays/Quests/1DE99EFE4BF8C9948F487DA231824A75.a2replay` or `-c="-nullrhi"`

 ## How does it work?
 Rebuilding the APK with debugging enabled gives permission to access the game files without root. <br>